KosinskiLab/mosaic/docs/tutorial/workflows/iav.rst

 Conclusion
 ----------

 You've now completed the entire workflow for analyzing IAV virus-like particles—from tomogram segmentation to creating a detailed molecular model.
-This model can serve as a foundation for structural analysis or as a starting configuration for molecular simulations.
+This model can serve as a foundation for structural analysis or as a starting system for molecular simulations.

 References
 ----------